IBM/watsonx-chatbot-lab/docs/pre-work/README.md

 ## 2. Download or clone the repo

-Various parts of this workshop will require the attendee to upload files or run scripts that we've stored in the repository.
+Download the repo so that you can have code for reference.
 So let's get that done early on, you'll need [`git`](https://git-scm.com) on your laptop to clone the repository directly, or access to [GitHub.com](https://github.com/) to download the zip file.

 Alternately, run the following command: